FutureSharks/tf-kops-cluster/README.md

 A full example with VPC resources in [example](example). `terraform apply` can be run from this directory to build 2 example clusters with shared VPC and IAM resources. `cluster1` uses public subnets and `cluster2` uses private subnets with NAT gateways.

-Note that this example is using non-existent domain and private DNS mode so a configuration change is required to make it work:
+Note that this example is using non-existent domain and private DNS mode so a configuration change is required to connect to the Kubernetes API after creation:

 ```shell
 MASTER_ELB_CLUSTER1=$(terraform state show module.cluster1.aws_elb.master | grep dns_name | cut -f2 -d= | xargs)